rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

      - A description of the product offering price.
    * - products.\ product.\ productOfferingPrice.\ *priceDetails*
      - Complex type
-     - A collection that provides details specific to pricing for the product.
+     - A collection that provides details about pricing for the product.
    * - products.\ product.\ productOfferingPrice.\ priceDetails.\
        *priceCharacteristic*
      - Array